eurostat/eubd2023_docs/_sources/cloud-agnostic.md

 It can be used if you want to read data from S3 buckets (with programmatic access) and do some data processing with R/Python/Spark and finally you can create a specific data view, push it to PostgreSQL database and create a custom dashboard with Superset.

-The The Cloud Agnostic Datalab is available under this address: [The address will be provided here on 2nd March](cloud-agnostic.md)
+The The Cloud Agnostic Datalab is available under this address: [The address will be provided here on 2nd March 2023](cloud-agnostic.md)

 ## Login